alexanderrich/exploration_consumption/doc/journal/paper.md

 are spread out over time in a manner that is rarely found in the lab, and that people's bias towards immediate rewards might therefore account for a portion of people's tendency to under-explore.
+\hl{One possibility we discuss in Juni is also that costs are often not easy to measure and control in real world... so for instance they fact that most people date 0-1 people before marriage might be explained in terms of the high cost for most people of dating.}

 # Temporal discounting